Starting a compost pile

 It is the anaerobes that stink.
 Your pile needs plenty of air.

-Composting encourages microbiological activity in the ground, improves the water retention and the soil structure.
+Composting encourages microbiological activity in the ground, improves water retention and the soil structure.
 It contains most of a plant's requirements, feeding the earth and producing nutritious crops.

 Most of the work of composting is done by a host of micro-organisms that thrive in warm and moist conditions; and very importantly, an aerated environment.
 Compacted heaps may stink.

-You will probably periodically have heavy rains so, to improve the drainage, at the base, I like to place some old rotting logs beneath the first layers of coarse material to allow the water to run freely away.
+You will probably periodically have heavy rains so, to improve the drainage at the base, I like to place some old rotting logs beneath the first layers of coarse material to allow the water to run freely away.

 Manure